jenilpatel27/Face-Recognition-Door-Unlock-System/README.md

 4. Live Recognition ( Run Recognizer.py )

-For face Recognized door unlock system in Rsapberry PI remove '#' from the some specific comments.
+For face Recognized door unlock system in Raspberry PI remove '#' from the some specific comments.